AlgoMaster Logo

 StringComparer.InvariantCultureIgnoreCaseSame but case-insensitive.

-For SKUs, email addresses, and any other "user-supplied identifier" string, OrdinalIgnoreCase is almost always the right call.
+For SKUs, email addresses, and any other "user-supplied identifier" string, OrdinalIgnoreCase is almost always correct.
 The culture-aware comparers are for human-language text where things like Turkish dotted-vs-dotless I matter.

-For your own classes, you write the comparer.
-Here's a comparer that treats two Customer objects as equal when their emails match case-insensitively:
+For your own classes, write the comparer.
+The following comparer treats two Customer objects as equal when their emails match case-insensitively:

 The two Customer instances are different objects with different Name values, but the comparer only looks at Email.
 The second Add returns false because, according to the comparer, the customer is already in the set.
 The set keeps the first instance it saw, including the original name.

-For records, you usually don't need a comparer at all.
+For records, a comparer is usually unnecessary.
 C# generates structural Equals and GetHashCode based on the record's positional parameters, and the default rules already treat two records with the same field values as equal:

 The record Sku(string Code) gives Sku value-like equality.
 Two Sku instances with the same Code are considered equal, and GetHashCode is implemented in lockstep.
 The set treats them as the same value without any explicit comparer.
 This is one of the reasons records are a popular choice for identifier-like types in modern C#.